12 UX design examples that drive user action (2026)

 5. Apple's visual product immersion

-For major brands like Apple, it’s no surprise they’ve finessed conversion points for their products, and the iPhone 13 Pro and Pro Max webpage is no exception.
-The immersive web design experience makes each feature of the iPhone tangible for the user, and bold statements in modern font make the user feel like they’re buying into something exclusive.
+Apple has always excelled at visual product immersion, and their iPhone product pages are a masterclass in the approach.
+The immersive web design experience makes each feature tangible for the user, and bold statements in modern typography make the user feel like they're buying into something exclusive.

 Source